misha-chertushkin/project-cogent-2/infra/README.md

 ### 3. Configure Your Agent

-Set environment variables for the agent:
+Once the infrastructure is ready, export these variables so the ADK Agent can connect to the tools:

 ```bash
 export GOOGLE_CLOUD_PROJECT=$PROJECT_ID